marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 <b>Max file size: 3Gb</b>.
 If your files are too large, try putting them into a Zip file(s), or contact research.data@ubc.ca for help.

-{: .note-title }
-> Describe the files
->
-> Describe each uploaded files with Title, Description, Tags.
->
-> Remember that people can’t use your data if they don’t know what it is!
+<b>Describe the files</b>: Title, Description, Tags.
+Remember that people can’t use your data if they don’t know what it is!